iExecBlockchainComputing/iexec-sdk/README.md

 ### Create a `contracts` object consumable by `iexec` SDK

-iExec SDK use a wrapper to access the iexec contracts on the blockchain, you need to pass this object to every methodes that interract with the blockchain.
+iExec SDK use a wrapper to access the iexec contracts on the blockchain, you need to pass this object to every method that interact with the blockchain.

 `contracts` is created with the module `iexec-contracts-js-client` and require an Ethereum signer provider.